An introduction to Fort Lauderdale

 Fort Lauderdale Country Club, Florida

-Topping off the list of best golf courses in Fort Lauderdale, is Fort Lauderdale Country Club.
+Topping off the list of best private golf courses, is Fort Lauderdale Country Club.

-This private club is just a 10 minute ride from downtown and Fort Lauderdale International Airport.
-This is Broward County and the club is just off Broward Boulevard.
+This private club is just a ten minute ride from downtown and Fort Lauderdale International Airport.
+In the heart of Broward County, the club is positioned just off Broward Boulevard.

 Across the 288 acres of forested parkland are 36-holes of championship golf.
 There is also a vast practice area to be enjoyed.

-In fact, not only is Fort Lauderdale Country Club in my view the best golf course in Fort Lauderdale.
+In fact, not only is Fort Lauderdale Country Club, in my opinion, the best golf course in Fort Lauderdale.
 It is also the oldest private country club in Broward County.

 The club was established in 1926 and has been a mainstay in this area ever since.
 Whilst Broward County has grown, so has Fort Lauderdale Country Club.